 The Executive Committee has the duty to express to the Board of Directors an opinion prior to submission of the yearly definition of the Group’s business plan and the proposed appointments of top level managers.
 Furthermore, it adopts resolutions concerning contracts and agreements related to the corporate purpose by specific amount brackets.
 It also resolves on consultancy relationships with outside professional experts and on the company’s membership in organisations, associations and other bodies, as well as on the settlement of disputes and releases of creditor claims.
 Further acts subject to resolution by the Board of Statutory Auditors regard those that amend or terminate contracts for credit lines and loans; acts that launch tenders and/or the stipulation, amendment and termination of investment contracts; and lastly, the quarterly review of the reports for the analysis and monitoring of financial risks.

-The Executive Committee is composed of the Chairman, Vice Chairman and Managing Director, as well as a director appointed together by the Municipalities of Padua and Trieste: The Committee was appointed by the Board of Directors on 10 May 2017, pursuant to art.
-23.3 of the articles of association.
-The Executive Committee met four times in 2017.
+The Executive Committee is composed of the Chairman, Vice Chairman and Managing Director, as well as a director appointed together by the Municipalities of Padua and Trieste: the Committee was appointed by the Board of Directors on 10 May 2017, pursuant to Article 23.3 of the articles of association, and up-dated with regard to its composition on 8 November 2018 further to the resignation of a member.

 The Remuneration Committee